Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 ```

 **Create 404 Template**
-Template for the page that is displayed when a user searches for a non-existing wiki page
+Template for the page that is displayed when a user searches for a non-existing wiki page.
 **`views/404.hbs`:**
 ```html
 {{#> _layout}}